Chapter 22. Spring.NET Web Framework

 </membership>

-The name of the provider must match the name of the object in the spring configuration that will serve as the actual provider implementation.
-For convenience there are configurable versions of the providers found in ASP.NET so that you can use the full functionality of spring to configure these standard provider implementations, for example using property place holders, etc. These are
+The name of the provider must match the name of the object in the Spring configuration that will serve as the actual provider implementation.
+Configurable versions of the providers are found in ASP.NET so that you can use the full functionality of Spring to configure these standard provider implementations, by using property placeholders, and so on.
+The providers are:

 • ConfigurableActiveDirectoryMembershipProvider